astropy/astropy/docs/cosmology.rst

 `~astropy.cosmology.core.set_current`. function to specify a cosmology for use in the current python session.

-Most of the other functionality is implmented as either methods or attributes of the current cosmology object.
+Most of the other functionality is implemented as either methods or attributes of the current cosmology object.
 Use `~astropy.cosmology.core.get_current` to get this object::